 Performance audition with the appropriate applied area (keyboard,woodwinds, voice, etc.).
 (Look under Audition Requirements for the necessary repertoire for auditions).

-On-campus interview with Professor Sellers, to be scheduled during the same day the instrumental audition takes place; no previous appointment required.
+On-campus interview with Professor Rusich, to be scheduled during the same day the instrumental audition takes place; no previous appointment required.

-Portfolio of 3 compositions in different, preferably commercial styles (submit pdfs of scores and mp3s of matching recordings to email@example.com) showing dramatic range, use of samples and knowledge of instrumental and orchestrational textures.
+Portfolio of 3 compositions in different, preferably commercial styles and letter of intent (submit pdfs of scores, mp3s of matching recordings, and letter of intent to email@example.com) showing dramatic range, use of samples and knowledge of instrumental and orchestrational textures.

 Successful completion or transfer of 100 and 200 level core classes and MUS 221 Songwriting, leads to the majority of the media work.
 300-level classes required for the option include MUS 307 Music From a Global Perspective, MUS 315A Orchestration, MUS 316 Analysis, MUS 317A Jazz Arranging, MUS 321 Beginning Composition, MUS 322 Beginning Media Composition, MUS 364/L Instrumental Conducting, MUS 391 Midi Sequencing, MUS 397/R Music Recording.
 We recommend MUS 388 Studio Ensemble as a suitable ensemble requirement.
 Studio is a lab band and offers practice in arranging and writing in commercial styles.